burakEC/backup_scripts/README.md

-Backup scripts for postgre and mongo running on docker containers.
+Backup scripts for postgre and mongo db running on docker containers.